NightShade256/NightShade256.github.io/README.md

-# Endless' Blog
+# NightShade's Blog

-My personal blog where I write about technical stuff.
+My personal blog where I write about stuff.

 All content on this site is covered under the MIT license.
 In short, you are free to copy, share and modify all of the content hosted here